SwedbankPay/developer.swedbankpay.com/README.md

    and response examples.
 5. `paymentToken`: This is used to replace the payment token `GUID` for request and response examples.
-6. `apiUrl`: This constant is used to replace the host urls of request and responses.
+6. `apiHost`: This constant is used to replace the host urls of request and responses.
 7. `frontEndUrl`: This constant is used to replace the frontend urls in request and response examples.